danielljeon/docs/notes/robotics.md

 ### 1.2 Quadrant-Aware Trigonometric Functions

-In robotics, special trigonometric functions like $\mathrm{Atan2}(y, x)$ are used instead of the standard one-argument versions (such as $\tan^{-1}(y/x)$).
+In robotics, special trigonometric functions like $\mathrm{Atan2}(y, x)$ are used instead of the standard one-argument versions, such as $\tan^{-1} \left( y / x \right)$.
 These functions are quadrant-aware, meaning they consider the signs of both x and y to determine the correct angle direction in the full 360 degree plane.

 This is important because robotic joints and end-effectors often move through multiple quadrants, and a normal arctangent function would lose that sign information, leading to incorrect angles or